How To Tenderize Ribeye Steak For Grilling

 Related: How to Season Ribeye Steak

-Bring It to Room Temperature
+Bring It to Room Temp

 Before grilling, take your ribeye out of the refrigerator and let it come to room temperature.
 This ensures even cooking on the grill.